 LPAC welcomes your participation and encourages you to get engaged in helping to shape our political future!

 Who is on LPAC’s Advisory Board?

-• Laura Ricketts – Chicago, IL – Director and part owner of the Chicago Cubs Major League Baseball Club as well as Chairman of the Board of Chicago Cubs Charities.
-Ricketts is the first openly gay woman to own an MLB franchise and is co-chair of the DNC’s LGBT Leadership Council and the National Leadership Counsel for Lambda Legal.
+• Laura Ricketts – Chicago, IL – Chair of LPAC; Director and part owner of the Chicago Cubs Major League Baseball Club; and Chair of the Board for Chicago Cubs Charities.
+She is the first openly gay woman to own an MLB franchise.
+Ms. Ricketts is a former corporate attorney, a member of the Democratic National Committee’s Executive Committee, and a former co-chair of the DNC National Finance Committee’s LGBT Leadership Council.
+She also sits on the board of directors for EMILY’s List.

 • Alix Ritchie – Fort Lauderdale, FL– Media strategy consultant and former founder, owner, and publisher of the Provincetown Banner, a community newspaper for Cape Cod, and recipient of the New England Press Association Newspaper of the Year Award.
 Ritchie is also a self-described agitator, political activist, and occasional polemicist.